danieljanderson/Life_game/known_issues.md

 Add a way to remove multiple jobs, hobbies, etc

+figure out how to change one persons info on the relationship.
+IE if boyfriend gets fired after they start dating.

+when adding an activity make sure its not already in the array

 # for the marriage class
 add feature for kids

 add logic to have deaths.

+figure out how to change one persons info on the relationship.
+IE if husband gets fired after they start dating.